LeonardoCruzx/LeonardoCruzx/README.md

 <h1 align="center">Hi, I'm Leonardo Cruz</h1>

 <h2 align="center">
-A developer who is always learning and looking for the best practices and best technologies to improve projects</h2>
+A developer who is always learning and looking for the best practices and best technologies to improve the projects</h2>

 <br>